-- 101. ELEMENTARY GERMAN Four hours

-Grammar and composition.
-Text: Vos, Essentials of German

-- 102. Continuation of 101 Four hours

-Study of grammar continued.
-Reading of at least one hundred pages of modern prose and poetry.

-- 201. Intermediate German Three hours
+- 101. ELEMENTARY GERMAN Four hours Grammar and composition.
+Text: Vos, Essentials of German - 102.
+Continuation of 101 Study of grammar continued.
+Reading of at least one hundred pages of modern prose and poetry. - 201.
+Intermediate German Three hours

 Reading of nineteenth century prose.
 Review of the more important parts of grammar.
 Composition and dictation.
-Prerequisite: 101 and 102.

-- 202. Intermediate German Continued
+Prerequisite: 101 and 102. - 202.
+Intermediate German Continued

-Intensive study of modern prose and poetry.
-By stress upon idiom and otherwise, effort is made throughout the year to create Sprachgefühl.
+Three hours Intensive study of modern prose and poetry.
+By stress upon idiom and otherwise, effort is made throughout the year to create

+Sprachgefühl.
 Outside reading with reports required to the extent of at least eight hundred pages for the year.
 Prerequisite: 201.

-- 301. THE ROMANTIC PERIOD
+- 301. THE ROMANTIC PERIOD Three hours

 A survey of German literature of the first half of the nineteenth century.
 Collateral reading and reports.
+Prerequisite:

+202. Not offered in 1950-51.

-Prerequisite: 202. - 302.
-REALISM
+- 302. REALISM Three hours

 History of German literature since the middle of the nineteenth century.
 Collateral reading and reports.
-Prerequisite: 202. - 303.
+Prerequisite: 202.
+Not offered in 1950-51. - 303.
 EARLY NINETEENTH CENTURY DRAMA

 A comprehensive study of the lives and works of leading German dramatists of the early nineteenth century.
 Assigned readings.
 Papers on related subjects.
-Prerequisite: 202.
-Not offered in 1952-53. - 304.
+Prerequisite: 202. - 304.
 LATER NINETEENTH CENTURY DRAMA

-A study of Hebbel and Hauptmann and their times.
+A study of Hauptmann and Sudermann and their times.
 Assigned readings and reports.
-Prerequisites: 202 and 303.
-Not offered in 1952-53. - 305.
-THE CLASSIC PERIOD
+Prerequisites: 202 and 303. - 305.
+The Classic Period Three hours

 A general survey of German literature in the eighteenth century as far as Lessing and with special attention to him.
 A drama of Lessing is read in class.
 Collateral reading and reports.
 Prerequisite: 202.
-Not offered in 1952-53. - 306.
-The Classic Drama
+Not offered in 1950-51. - 306.
+THE CLASSIC DRAMA

 A study of the lives and works of Schiller and Goethe.
 One or two of their dramas are read.
 Reports on assigned topics.
 Prerequisite: 202 and 305.
-Not offered in 1952-53. - 320.
+Not offered in 1950-51. - 320.
 Scientific German One hour Students wishing to take this course should confer with the professor in charge at the opening of the school year. - 330m.
-METHODS OF TEACHING MODERN FOREIGN LANGUAGES One hour Intended for prospective teachers in German in secondary schools.
+Methods of Teaching Modern Foreign Languages One hour Intended for prospective teachers in German in secondary schools.
 Prerequisite: six of the courses offered in this department.